3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Experiments

-To demonstrate whether 3DStyleGLIP can maintain its effectiveness in part-tailored stylization under such varied conditions, we conducted stylization experiments within this altered setting.
-As shown in~\autoref{fig:our_tango}, the stylization outcomes are of high quality, affirming that the part-level style loss is capable of delivering robust performance across a diverse range of style field configurations and objectives.
+To demonstrate whether 3DStyleGLIP maintains its effectiveness in part-tailored stylization under this altered setting, we provide stylization results, as shown in~\autoref{fig:our_text2mesh}.
+The stylization outcomes are of high quality, affirming that the part-level style loss effectively ensures robust performance across a diverse range of style field configurations and objectives.